mii-llm/propaganda/README.md

 - Expand the range of topics, positions, and parties.
 - Provide a more comprehensive analysis of political bias in LLMs, as these biases may influence public opinion in the future.

 ---
+## Conclusion <a id="1.4">

+The Propaganda Eval framework provides a significant advancement in understanding and influencing political bias within large language models (LLMs).
+Through a systematic approach combining dataset creation, fine-tuning, and comprehensive evaluation, this study demonstrates the susceptibility of LLMs to ideological alignment and their potential for nuanced ideological steering.
+The results underscore the critical need for robust evaluation frameworks to identify and mitigate political biases while maintaining the models' general utility.
+Furthermore, the methodologies applied—ranging from Direct Preference Optimization (DPO) to cultural contextualization—highlight scalable and reproducible paths for tailoring model outputs toward specific ideological orientations.
+By releasing this framework and its components as open-source, we aim to facilitate cross-disciplinary collaborations and foster transparency in evaluating and training LLMs for political discourse.
+Future research should build on this foundation to address the ethical implications of deploying ideologically biased models, ensuring that such technologies contribute positively to democratic and inclusive discourse.

+---